Deltares/Wflow.jl/docs/src/vertical/sbm.md

 potential transpiration based on the canopy gap fraction (assumed to be identical to the amount of bare soil).

-The potential eveporation left over after interception and open water evaporation (rivers and water bodies) is split in potential soil evaporation and potential transpiration based on the canopy gap fraction (assumed to be identical to the amount of bare soil).

 For the case of one single soil layer, soil evaporation is scaled according to:

     soilevapunsat = potsoilevap * min(1.0, saturationdeficit / sbm.soilwatercapacity[i])